Teaching and Learning with Technology at MSU

 11am-Noon Creating Engaging Questions for use with clickers

 12pm-1pm “Flipping the Classroom” with lecture capture

-For more info about these sessions or your general “teaching with technology” questions, please contact:
+For more info about these sessions or your general “teaching with technology” questions,

 Teaching and Learning Technology Support Specialist